LukeGrahamLandry/hctarcs/devlog.md

 Added Features
 - need to parse default list values.
-- TODO: emit defaults
 - sensing_dayssince2000.
 TODO: use right epoch instead of unix one
 - temp ui button for sending click event to sprite.
 TODO: real bounding box
+- emit defaults. rustc really can't deal with my 200k vec literal of floats. had to put it in a string and parse at runtime which feels a bit silly.
+TODO: use include_bytes instead of parsing a string.

+TODO: seperate file for data (defaults + var names + var getters/setters)
-- TODO: default costume size for tres (i removed my hack)
+TODO: default costume size for tres

 ## Collapsing Futures (Jan 9)